Sophie Smith

-Sophie Smith (born 26 February 1986 in Queensland) is an Australian water polo centre back/drive currently living in Ashgrove.
-She is involved with fashion design.
+Sophie Smith (born 26 February 1986) is an Australian water polo player.
+Her position of choice is centre back/drive.
 She has played for the Victorian Tigers and the Queensland Breakers in the National Water Polo League.
 She has represented Australia in water polo on the junior and senior level, winning a bronze medal at the 2012 Summer Olympics, 2005 FINA Junior World Championships and at the 2010 FINA Women's Water Polo World Cup.

-Personal
+Personal life

 Smith was born on 26 February 1986 in Brisbane.
 She attended the Brisbane Girls Grammar School.
 In 2005, she was living in Brisbane, Queensland.
 She attended Hartwick College in New York on a water polo scholarship.
 Smith is a student at the Queensland University of Technology, where she is completing a degree part-time in Bachelor of Creative Industries with a focus on fashion design.
 She has a job working for Kim Ring, a Brisbane stylist, and does work as a styling assistant and make up artist.